-Stefan Karapetkov is Emerging Technologies Director at Polycom, Inc. where he focuses on the visual communications market and technology.
-He has MBA from Santa Clara University (USA) and an MS degree in Engineering from the University of Chemnitz (Germany).
+Stefan Karapetkov is the former Emerging Technologies Director at Polycom, Inc. He has an MBA from Santa Clara University (USA) and an MS degree in Engineering from the University of Chemnitz (Germany).
 He has spent more than 15 years in product management, new technology development, and product definition.
 His blog is http://videonetworker.blogspot.com/.